 AC wires detection

 This is one of those features that you don’t care about until you do.
-Most electronic models will have this feature and it’s something to consider if you think that there are any home improvement projects in your future where drilling or mounting appliances or cabinets risks hitting a live wire.
+Most electronic models will have AC wires detection feature and it’s something to consider if you think that there are any home improvement projects in your future where drilling or mounting appliances or cabinets risks hitting live electrical wires.

 Another common feature for electrical stud finders is one that you’ll want to take into account the more projects you do.
 The device will usually have a different function or LED color to let you know if you’re in a pipe area.